 Treating An Opiate Addiction

-Though one of the most severe addictions, an opiate addiction can be effectively treated.
+Though one of the most severe addictions, opiate addiction can be effectively treated.
 Within this treatment, after the medical detox, a person will experience a variety of effective treatment modalities.
 Medication-assisted treatment (MAT) may be utilized, which pairs various medications with behavioral therapies, creating a comprehensive approach that combats the physical, physiological, mental, emotional and behavioral aspects of treatment (this treatment may also be used during a medical detox).
 Either within MAT, or standing alone, these behavioral therapies may include motivational interviewing, cognitive behavioral therapy or dialectical behavioral therapy—powerful tools to help you look inwards, and outwards to your life while developing better-coping skills and positive thoughts, emotions and behaviors.
 These therapies may also be used to treat co-occurring disorders.

 In addition, numerous other affirming and transformative methods will be employed, including counseling, in both individual and group formats; family therapy and support, so that a person’s family can better learn how to support and engage them throughout their recovery; relapse prevention and aftercare support.
 Together, these modalities come together to offer you, or your loved one, compassionate and directed care that can engage you in breaking negative and damaging behaviors, while instead learning to replace them with positive and lasting ones, so that you can protect your sobriety and have a more fulfilling life.